brijithkumar/File-Transformer/README.md

 # File-Transformer
 Transform a file using Apache Camel to calculate sum of numbers reading from csv file.

-This Utility applicatiokn will perform below steps
+This Utility will perform below steps
 1) Read the csv file
 2) Parse the csv file
 3) Perform sum of the input